dominique-mueller/angular-package-builder/README.md

 <br>

-### Barrels re-exporting barrels
+### On the use of barrels

-Normally, libraries make their implementation available from a single import source.
-Internally, this is achieved by re-exporting (importing and then exporting) implementation using so-called **[Barrels](https://angular.io/guide/glossary#barrel)**, seen in the form of `index.ts` files.
+Usually, libraries expose their functionality in the form of a single import source (e.g. the module name).
+Internally, this is achieved by re-exporting this functionality within a so-called **[Barrel](https://angular.io/guide/glossary#barrel)**, a `index.ts` file.

-While this works like a charm for the top-level barrel / `index.ts` file, issues will occur when barrels re-export barrels.
-Funnily enough, when doing so the Angular Package Builder will succeed, and even the compilation output will look like it is correct - but actually is not.
-When trying to import the corrupt library, Angular applications will throw errors (e.g. dependencies cannot be resolved).
+This very common technique works like a charm for the top barrel / `index.ts` file.
+However, issues *might* occur when - somewhere in the dependency tree - two barrels meet each other.
+Funnily enough, in those cases the Angular Package Builder will probably succeed, and even the compilation output will look like it is correct - but actually is not.
+The issue becomes appearant when trying to import the library into an Angular application (an error will be thrown, e.g. "dependencies cannot be resolved").

-**Tip: Only use a single barrel / `index.ts` file at the top of you library, re-exporting all public functionality.**
+**Therefore: We recommend to only use a single barrel / `index.ts` file at the top of you library, re-exporting all public functionality from that place.**

 <br>

 ### Forbidden JSDoc tags

-When building a library with `annotateForClosureCompiler` being enabled (which it is by default), not all JSDoc annotations are allowed.
-In particular, annotations which are unnecessary because of the information TypeScript can provide must not be used - otherwhise, the Angular Compiler (tsickle to be specific) will complain.
-Forbidden tags include:
+When building a library with the `annotateForClosureCompiler` option being enabled (which it is by default), not all JSDoc tags are allowed.
+In particular, any tag which describes the type of classes, methods or variables is unnecessary because redundant (the TypeScript code already provides this kind of information).
+If any of those tags are being used anyway, the Angular Compiler (`tsickle` to be specific) will complain.
+The list of forbidden tags include:

 - types in parameter tags (e.g. `@param {string} myOption - My option`)
 - type tags on variables (e.g. `@type {string}`)